Baby Boomers: The Arthritis Epidemic

 For patients with osteoarthritis, there's another important benefit of exercise.
 Simply put, regular activity provides lifeblood to the cartilage that cushions joints.
 Unlike most tissues in the body, cartilage doesn't receive nutrients from the bloodstream.
 Instead, it gets nourishment from fluid (called synovial fluid) in the joints.
 When a joint moves, the fluid sloshes around, giving the cartilage a healthy dose of oxygen and other vital substances.
 As an added bonus, regular exercise encourages the body to make more synovial fluid.

-Like Webb, most baby boomers aren't ready to take their advancing age lying down.
+Like Banks, most baby boomers aren't ready to take their advancing age lying down.
 Instead, they're running and swimming and shooting jump shots.
 According to a recent report from the American Academy of Orthopaedic Surgeons, today's boomers are much more active than previous generations.
 And that's part of the problem.

 While a sensible amount exercise offers powerful protection against arthritis, many baby boomers are getting too much of a good thing.
 Nicholas DiNubile, MD, an orthopedic surgeon and best-selling author, summed up the situation at a conference of the American Academy of Orthopaedic Surgeons.
 "Stiff joints, aching muscles -- many of these 'aging pains' are actually due to overuse.
 Quite often we find that baby boomers have participated in a sports activity years ago as young adults and think they can resume the same activity in the 40s or 50s without any modifications."

 In short, baby boomers often ask too much of their joints.
 All of that running, jumping, and pounding can easily damage tendons, cartilage, or bone.
 According to a report in the Annals of Internal Medicine, such injuries often lead to arthritis years down the road.
 If a person already has arthritis, those sprains and tears and breaks will only add to the pain.